Huguesmmm/Huguesmmm/README.md

 I'm Hugues Prud'homme, a student in Software Engineering

 ## 💻 Currently Studying
+- LOG210 : Software Analysis and Design
+- LOG410 : Software Requirements and Specifications
+- PHY332 : Electricity and Magnetism
+- PHY335 : Vibrations and Waves

+## 📖 Important Classes Completed

 - LOG320 : Data structures and algorithms
 - GTI611 : IP communication networks
-- MAT350 : Probability and statistics
-- ING472 : Linear algebra and space geometry
+- LOG240 : Tests and maintenance
+- LOG121 : Oriented Object Programming

 ## 🎛️ Some Projects ... (click on them, they're deployed for you 🤗)